shuyuanyyy/shuyuanyyy/README.md

 I'm a senior at New York University (NYU) majoring in Mathematics and Computer Science.
 I'm passionate about software development and enjoy hobbies like Sudoku, hiking, and swimming.

-- 🔭 I’m currently working on **a Google Chrome extension**.
-- 🌱 I’m currently learning more about **AI and its practical applications**.
 - 📫 How to reach me: **shuyuanyang04@gmail.com**
 - 😄 Pronouns: **She/Her/Hers**